 I did pick up a few gems at a good price at stall D1 whilst nervously leaving my silver pendant there to be replicated.
-On returning a few days later, I was delighted that the stall was still there but also that the pendant was replicated perfectly in silver and the workmanship was excellent!
+On returning a few days later, I was delighted that the stall was still there, but also that the pendant is replicated perfectly in silver and the workmanship is excellent.
 Not too expensive at USD$30.

 As Cambodia’s destination hub, Siem Reap offers a plethora of restaurants serving Khmer and various global cuisines for every palate and budget.
 Don’t always go by the guide books either, just take a punt and try a restaurant for yourself.
 My golden rule is that if there are locals eating there, then it’s good enough for me.
 The local food is scrumptious in Cambodia, and for me, nearly on par with Thai food.

 - The Blue Pumpkin (563, Mondul 1, Svay Dang Kum) – Although food and drink prices are on the high side, the pastries are excellent and not too expensive; good Coffee served.
 The fresh carrot juice is great but for the price, a little more quantity and it would be perfect.
 Clean place (especially toilets), good atmosphere, and free wi-fi.
 Good location to everything and opposite the markets.